frcdesign/FRCDesign.org/docs/design-handbook/index.md

 ## Strategic Design

-(Not Started) [**Strategic Design**](strategic-design.md) is the holy grail of fundamentals.
+(WIP) [**Strategic Design**](strategic-design.md) is the holy grail of fundamentals.
 It can take any team's performance and raise it significantly (with a solid support structure of students and mentors).
 Strategic design is about all the factors that go into what robot your team decides to build, creating a successful build season schedule for getting it done, and executing it well for competitions.
 It's about priorities and tradeoffs.
 It's about designing a robot and playing the game within your capabilities.

-## Structure
+## Hardware
 These pages are all about robustness and designing with fabrication in mind.
 This means materials, types of structure, hardware, tolerances, and tools and machines.

 (WIP) [**Materials**](structure/materials.md): Different types of common materials in FRC and how to use them best, how to design for manufacturing, and a guide on lightening.